 At the SSC located in Rommerskirchen near Cologne, a team of experts drawn from Amprion and both TenneT Netherlands and TenneT Germany is helping to facilitate and underpin security management within the German and Dutch EHV grids.
 The SSC began operating in 2009 and is Europe’s first such security centre.

-Every two years, Amprion and the other European transmission system operators who are members of ENTSO-E draw up the Ten-Year Network Development Plan TYNPD.
-Based on forecasts of how electricity generation and consumption will develop across the network, the TYNPD identifies where new transmission links will be required around Europe during a ten-year period.
+Every two years, Amprion and the other European TSOs who are members of ENTSO-E draw up the Ten-Year Network Development Plan (TYNDP).
+Based on forecasts of how electricity generation and consumption will develop, the TYNDP identifies which new power links will be needed in the future across Europe and also highlights important developments in the market and technology sectors.